dskeff/AWS-Deployer/README.md

 2. **sg** - Security group, ensure you use a security group that is valid for your region.
 3. **keypair** - You might want to create a new key for the workshop as you'll have to share the private key with all the students.
 4. **region** - easy..
-5. **count**: - self explanatory..
+5. **count**: - self-explanatory..
 6.  **subnet** - again, ensure the subnet is valid in your region
-7. **onwer, enddate, project** - ensure you set the Tags, specifically ensure the **project** tag is unique (eg: *yourname-todaysdate-edge2ai*) as you will search for that tag when it's time to delete the instances, and you don't want to delete someone else's instances!
+7. **onwer, enddate, project** - ensure you set the EC2 Tags, specifically ensure the **project** tag is unique (eg: *yourname-todaysdate-edge2ai*) as you will search for that tag when it's time to delete the instances, and you don't want to delete someone else's instances!

+### Run the Playbook
 At this point you're ready to run the playbook
 ```
 $ ansible-playbook --ask-vault-pass edge2ai.yml
 ```

-You should see at the end of the run a list of all IP addresses, which you can distribute among your students.
+You should see at the end of the run a list of all IP addresses, which you can distribute among your students, along with the private key to access it.
+The user is always *centos*.

+### Destroy the instances
-Once finished, stop all instances - make sure you update the value of `tag:project` in file `stop_edge2ai.yml` with your tag before running it:
+Once finished with your workshop, stop all instances - make sure you update the value of `tag:project` in file `stop_edge2ai.yml` with your tag before running it:
 ```
 $ ansible-playbook --ask-vault-pass stop_edge2ai.yml
 ```